 - a.
 Eligible employees who work 40 hours per week and who have worked fewer than 3 years may accrue up to 160 hours of vacation. - b.
 Eligible employees who work 40 hours per week and who have worked more than 3 years may accrue up to 208 hours of vacation. - c.
 Eligible employees working less than 40 hours per week may accumulate a maximum up to the pro-rated equivalent of the above caps. - d.
 Accrual of hours will stop when an employee reaches the limits noted above.
-Accrual will resume when vacation hours fall below these maximum accruals. - C. Head Start/State Pre-K Part-year Employees (Teacher, Preschool, Family Service Worker, Bus Driver, Teacher Assistant) - 1.
+Accrual will resume when vacation hours fall below these maximum accruals. - 3.
+For employees who accrue vacation days, accrual begins on the first day of employment. - B. Vacation allotment for non-accrual positions: Head Start/State Pre-K Part-year Employees (Teacher, Preschool, Family Service Worker, Teacher Assistant, HS Home Visitor) - 1.
 All employees listed above will receive the following paid days of vacation: - One discretionary day - Two week winter recess (inclusive of agency holidays) - One week spring recess - 2.
 All employees in the above job classifications must be employed at least thirty (30) calendar days prior to winter or spring recesses to be eligible for vacation pay for that particular recess. - 3.
-The one discretionary day of vacation is vested on hiring and is granted on a "school year" basis. - D. Full Year Early Head Start (Family Advocate, Family Advocate I) - 1.
+The one discretionary day of vacation is provided on hiring and is granted on a "school year" basis. - 4.
+Upon separation of employment, employees do not receive payment for any unused vacation days or designated vacation days not yet taken. - C. Vacation allotment for combination accrual/non-accrual positions: Full Year Early Head Start (Family Advocate, Family Advocate I, EHS Home Visitor) - 1.
 All employees listed above will receive the following paid days of vacation: - One discretionary day - Two week winter recess (inclusive of agency holidays) - One week spring recess - 2.
-All employees listed above must be employed at least thirty (30) calendar days prior to winter or spring recesses to be eligible for vacation pay for that particular recess.

-- 3. The one discretionary day of vacation is vested on hire and is granted on an annual basis (August-July). - 4.
-Vacation accrual for Full-Time employees:
+All employees listed above must be employed at least thirty (30) calendar days prior to winter or spring recesses to be eligible for vacation pay for that particular recess. - 3.
+The one discretionary day of vacation is provided on hire and is granted on an annual basis (August-July).